ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 | Delete | 4     | Delete group configurations            |
 +--------+-------+----------------------------------------+
 ~~~~~~~~~~~
-{: #fig-permission-values title="Numeric identifier of permissions on the admin endpoints at a Group Manager" artwork-align="center"}
+{: #fig-permission-values title="Numeric identifier of permissions on the admin resources at a Group Manager" artwork-align="center"}

 The following CDDL {{RFC8610}} notation defines an admin scope entry that uses the data model AIF-OSCORE-GROUPCOMM and expresses a set of permissions from those in {{fig-permission-values}}.